cbedwards/wolfeR/README.md

 with a \# sign..
 I found that [this site](https://colors.artyclick.com/) was handy for extracting colors from publications.

-I’m working on developing a function to augment existing palettes without requiring me updating the package (so that you can work with the existing palettes and some new taxa without waiting for me), but that is not yet ready.
+If you’re developing a palette from scratch for your data set, the palette_augment_helper() function can again be helpful.
+If you don’t give it a `palette.name` argument, it just compares the augment to the data and identifies missing colors (plus plots the color scheme of the augment).
+I find this helpful for iteratively building a new palette for my data.